-Here he is stealing candy from a baby.
+Here he is literally stealing candy from a baby.

-And here he is trying to convince the baby's mother that the vaccines cause autism.
+And here he is attempting to convince the baby's mother that vaccines cause autism.

 Like I say.
 Total arsehole.

-Now let's take in a little background.
-In the year 1900, Max Planck gave birth to the theoretical study of quantum theory.
+In the year 1900, Max Planck gave glorious birth to the theoretical study of quantum theory.

-Not only did Planck declare that Newton's classical laws break down in the tiny quantum world.
-But he also said that the new rules that apply are completely stupid and illogical.
+Not only did Planck declare that Newton's laws don't apply at the quantum level, he also said the new rules that apply are stupid and illogical.
 My words, not his.

-An example of this is the infamous Double Slit experiment, first performed with electrons in 1927.
+An example of this is the Double Slit experiment.

 The Double Slit Experiment